FracTEL-LLC/fonestorm-clients/bash/README.md

-# FoneStorm API 2.2.0 Bash client
+# FoneStorm API 2.2.0 (Breeze) Bash client

 ## Overview
-This is a Bash client script for accessing FoneStorm API 2.2.0 service.
+This is a Bash client script for accessing FoneStorm API 2.2.0 (Breeze) service.

 The script uses  cURL underneath for making all REST calls.